 Every search is an opportunity to practice sourcing (or rehearse undesirable behavior).
 How you define success and choose what to reward is crucial.
-You can prevent problems by working to source from the dog’s very first searches so he clearly understands his job is to get his nose as physically close as possible to source.
+You can prevent problems by working to source from the dog’s very first searches so they clearly understand their job is to get their nose as physically close as possible to source.

 Are you happy with close?
 You get what you reward.
 If you reward your dog for being close, that is what you’ll get.
 If you don’t know where source is and you don’t reward for finding it, you are setting your team up for difficulties in future.

 One problem is that students want to help their dogs be right.
 They reward too soon, or too late, confusing the dog with inconsistency.
 At your first novice level competition, when boxes are 5 feet apart, and all you need to do is to identify which box is hot, it is fairly easy to pass just by noticing which box the dog is most interested in, even if they only got within a foot of the box!
 Sourcing on containers means the dog must find the exact spot on the box where the hide is located.
 If you reward that, you’re training your dog that precision doesn’t matter.

 What is Residual Odor?

-Residual odor is essentially scent remaining in the air after the hide is moved to a new location.
+Residual odor is essentially scent remaining after the hide is moved to a new location.

 When you move a hide, you don’t remove all the odor.
 In Police K-9 Magazine, Ted Daus explains: “The term residual means: the quantity remaining after most of something has been removed.
 Odor is a distinctive smell.
 Thus, “residual odor” is what remains of a distinctive smell after the original object has been removed” (1).
 He goes on to comment that: “Dogs alert to odor and direct the handler to the source of the odor, and then the officer searches for drugs… Every handler has had the experience of his dog alerting to a vehicle in which odor was present but no drugs were found.
 That should not shock anyone when it happens, nor should it shock the judge or the lawyers involved in the case once they learn that a dog does not find drugs but merely alerts to drug odor”.

-From the detection dog’s perspective, if cocaine was in a vehicle for a prolonged period, and removed right before a search, the scent persists after source has moved.
+From the detection dog’s perspective, if cocaine was in a vehicle for a prolonged period, and removed one minute before the search, the scent persists even though source has moved.
 Nobody vacuumed up all the scent in the air!
-He’s not entirely wrong because odor is present.
-That’s how every successful search starts: encountering the odor plume, but hopefully the dog continues to search until they find the precise location of source.
-Problems can arise if the dog indicates the presence of source when the drugs can’t be found.
+The dog is not entirely wrong.
+Every successful search starts by encountering the odor plume, but hopefully the dog continues to search until they find the precise location of source.
+Problems can arise if the dog alerts on a plume in the air when drugs can’t be found.
 In a messy world, you won’t always know when residual odor is present.
 That’s where double-blind testing with known hides comes in for testing the dog’s abilities and achieving certification.

-No matter the target odor, part of training a reliable detection dog is training him what not to find.
-For example, bed bug detection dogs need to learn not to indicate where bed bugs have been, ignoring even bed bug spotting/feces, bedding, shed skins and dead bugs (situations were extermination is not required).
+No matter the target odor, part of training a reliable detection dog is training them what not to find.
+For example, bed bug detection dogs need to learn not to indicate bed bug feces, bedding, shed skins and dead bugs (situations where treatment is not required).
 They are only rewarded for finding live bugs (where treatment is required).

 What is Sourcing?

-Sourcing is essentially finding the precise location of the highest concentration of target odor: the live bugs or bag of drugs.
-The best scent dogs understand that they should work to source or as close as physically possible.
-It makes the handler’s job of finding the evidence easier.
+Sourcing is essentially finding the precise location of the highest concentration of target odor: the live bed bug or the bag of narcotics.
+When detection dogs work to source (or as close as physically possible), it makes the handler’s job of finding the evidence easier.

-We train dogs to source in a scent detection lab.
-The lab presents many boxes with holes, and the hide is taped securely inside the box, right next to the hole.
-That way the handler and dog both agree that the location of source is precisely at the hole.
+At Hunter’s Heart, we train dogs to find source in a scent detection laboratory.
+The “lab” presents many boxes with holes, side by side.
+The target odor is taped securely inside the box, right next to the hole.
+That way the handler and dog should both agree that the location of source is precisely at the hole.
 This visually distinct and crystal-clear criteria enables handlers to work to source, mark the instant the dog gets to source, and deliver repeated rewards at source.

-A dog that doesn’t understand he needs to go to source may detect the odor plume and perform behaviors that the handler recognizes as an alert, when the dog is only close (but not at source).
-That’s rehearsing odor detection but not following the plume to get to source.
-When teams continue to rehearse those behaviors by rewarding away from source, they may end up seeing problems like vehicle searches where the dog runs to the vehicle and lies down looking at the handler, who can’t determine where source is.
+A dog that doesn’t understand they need to go to source may detect the odor plume and perform behaviors that the handler recognizes as an alert, when the dog is only close (but not at source).
+That’s rehearsing searching, but fring alerting.
+When teams continue to rehearse those behaviors by rewarding away from source, they may end up seeing problems.
+For example, in vehicle searches the dog may run to a vehicle and lies down without even searching, so the handler has a hard time pinpointing where source is.

 How to Test Your Sourcing

-So how proficient is your dog at sourcing today?
+So how proficient is your dog at sourcing now?
 Don’t wait until double-blind test or competition to assess your dog’s skills.
 If you test and fail more at home, that’s helpful information.
-Then you can work through any issues, you’ll build trust in your team and be more prepared for the challenges you’ll face in blind searches later.
+Then you can work through any issues, build trust and be more prepared for the challenges you’ll face in blind searches later.
 Try the simple tests below to get an accurate assessment of your current capabilities.

 Don’t forget, to train or test sourcing, you need to know the exact location of source.
 Don’t worry about the visibility of the hide yet.
 Secure your hide so it does not move!
 You don’t want to reward the dog when you think he’s at source, only to find that the hide fell and is actually somewhere else.
 If you make that mistake, you’re practicing false alerts on residual odor.

-You can only work on 1 thing at a time.
+You can only work on one thing at a time.
 Mark and reward the sourcing.
 Indications, distractions, and other challenges should be covered in separate sessions.

 Sourcing Test #1 – One Hot Box

 This should be your first search of the day.
-Do it cold if you want a challenge, or warmup to increase your chances of success, or increase the challenge by not giving a warmup.
+Warmup to increase your chances of success, or increase the challenge by not giving a warmup.
 Set up in a distraction free environment.
-Place 1 hot box with a hole right next to the hide.
+Place one hot box with a hide securedb inside the box, adjacent to the hole.
 Give your dog the search cue and wait at a distance.
 Do not assist your dog!
 If you’re always helping, you’ll never get a true test of your dog’s ability.

-The ideal performance is when the dog searches from the instant you give the cue, moves confidently and quickly to put his nose in the hole.
-If your performance is something else, decide if there’s a hole in your training that warrants attention.
+The ideal performance is when the dog searches from the instant you give the cue, moves confidently and quickly to put their nose in the hole.
+If your performance is something else, decide if there’s a hole in your training that warrants your attention.